-The more regularly you practice the ritual of visiting your altar, the more quickly your mind will learn to switch over and tune in to the frequency of Spirit, much like when you visit a temple, mosque, church, or monastery.
-Creating an altar opens a portal for so many people and fills a void you may not even know exists.
+The more regularly you practice the ritual of visiting your altar, the more quickly your mind will learn to switch over and tune in to the frequency of spirit, much like when you visit a temple, mosque, church, or monastery.
+Creating an altar opens a portal for many people and fills a void you may not even know exists.

 What is an altar?

 It is a physical space created by gathering objects that bring your intentions to life.
 It's not so much about what you put on your altar.
 It's about the devotion that you bring to it.
 Much like tending to a garden, you are planting the seeds (intentions) that you want to see bloom over the coming days, weeks, even years.

 How to Work with Your Altar

 My altar is a place I come to nourish my spirit daily.
 I light a candle, pull an Oracle card from favourite deck and work with a crystal that I am drawn to.
 I find it extremely supportive to spend some time with my altar each full moon, new moon, or Solstice.
 Each season, you may want to redecorate your altar, placing items that represent the new season.
 This will serve to align you with the rhythm of Mother Nature.

 I always begin my altar ritual by smudging myself, my altar, my oracle cards, and the space around with smoke medicine such as palo santo, white sage, cedar, or sweetgrass.
 Alternatively, a smudge spray could be used or you could diffuse some essential oils such as palo santo, sage, or cedar.

 The more you work with your altar, the more sacred this ritual will become.
 It will amplify your home with positive vibes and become a place of refuge when you are going through challenging times.

 Choose a space for your altar.